bluekamandy/Creative-Coding-Course-with-Processing/1_DrawingWithCode/2_EXERCISE.md

 ## Student Examples

 **Note:** The examples I provide are meant to only give you an idea of what's expected. **Do not copy them.
 All of your ideas in this course must be original.** Create your own approach to all assignments.
+Copies will receive no credit.

-The following is a student example used with permission:
+The following are student examples used with permission:

 Instructions by Connell Trainor: